 If you are gearing up to build a website for business or blog, you might be overwhelmed with the number of Content Management Systems available.
-You may have a requirement to setup a simple blog, a small business portal or a social network website.
+By all means, you may have a requirement to set up a simple blog, a small business portal or a social network website.
 So your expectations from the Content Management System will also change accordingly.
-The most important point is to not select a CMS just based on its reputation.
-You need to make sure that the features the CMS offer align with the goals and what you want to achieve with the website.
-The most widely used Content Management Systems and the ones we are going to compare are WordPress, Joomla, and Drupal.
+However, the most important point is to not select a CMS just based on its reputation.
+Also, you need to make sure that the features the CMS offer align with the goals and what you want to achieve with the website.
+The most widely used Content Management Systems and the ones we are going to compare the major leaders in the CMS platforms.

-With covering around 27% of websites, WordPress is the clear market leader, with over 50 percent market share.
-Joomla and Drupal are next behind WordPress with around 6 and 5 percent market share respectively.
+With covering around 27% of websites, the clear market leader, is WordPress, with over 50 per cent market share.
+Consequently, Joomla and Drupal are next with around 6 and 5 per cent market share respectively.

 |Manual Installation Time||5 minutes||10 minutes||10 minutes|

 |Features||Easy to use for beginners.
 Added support for creating custom sites with plugins||Useful for creating robust CMS sites||Has powerful taxonomy features and the capability to classify and manage complex content|

 |Downloads||140 Million||63 Million||15 Million|

 |Free Plugins and Themes||45K +, 4K+||7K+, 1K+||34K+, 2K+|

 |Performance||Handles traffic well.
 Needs better hosting plans for higher traffic||Needs tweaking to avoid quick resource consumption.||Loads more quickly with faster response times.|

 |SEO||Excellent SEO (but with SEO plugins)||Basic SEO requires additional tweaks||Good SEO|